Karlo-I/conviction/README.md

 # Conviction
 ### CS50x Final Project — Living Project Brief
+**AI Assistance Disclosure:** This `README.md` file was developed with the assistance of AI language models (Claude and Qwen) to refine phrasing, improve formatting, and ensure clarity.
+All project architecture, design decisions, feature logic, and technical direction are strictly the author's own.
 **Last Updated:** July 14, 2026 (rev 18)
 **Status:** Deployed — Live at https://conviction-20z3.onrender.com/

 ---